“This is just about getting some numbers.”

 Starting out small

-When you start up building a wall*, and you are building only a small one, it is totally reasonable to wear a pair of gloves.
+When you start building a wall*, and you are building only a small one, it is totally reasonable to wear a pair of gloves.
 Yes, hand protection.
-You could work with your bare hands, too, but you will be faster working gloves.
+You could work with your bare hands, too, but you will be faster working with gloves.
 You can concentrate on the task at hand and not worry about how to touch each stone and tool.
-You don’t even look silly wearing gloves, because you are on a construction site, even if it is a small one.
-Plus, at the end of the day your hands have a much higher chance of being unharmed, giving you the possibility to pick up your work at top speed the next day.
+You won’t even look silly wearing gloves, because you are on a construction site, even if it is a small one.
+Plus, at the end of the day your hands have a much higher chance of remaining unharmed, giving you the possibility to pick up your work at top speed the next day.

 Even for very little projects that just produce some numbers, it’s totally justified to set up a local git repository.
-The effort is little and the gain is immediate.
+The effort is small and the gain is immediate.
 You do not need to be a software engineer to learn working with it.

 When the wall gets higher you might be tempted to stretch up and push the stones in place even when you don’t have an optimal working position.
 For the next stone row then, you might be tempted to get a ladder.
 This is getting dangerous, both for the wall and for you.
 The wall won’t be straight, and it might even fall apart if you lean the ladder against it before the mortar has dried.
 Maybe you should stop building the wall and hire a craftsman.
 The craftsmen won’t bother with what they regard as toys and set up a scaffold.

 When you project gets bigger the time has come to set up some automated builds, or hire someone who can do that for you.
 This is starting to get professional work, and it should be done in a professional way.